East Kalimantan Tour & Information Guide

 mahakam river, cruise, jungle, rain forest, forest, orangutan, kutai park, derawan, maratua, sangalaki, kakaban, tour, trip, journey, sail, berau, adventure, guide, explore, dayak, culture, safari, wildlife, borneo, kalimantan, indonesia

-The Indonesian province of East Kalimantan occupies an area of 145,000 square kilometers, and is the largest province of Borneo island, with a population of more than four million.
+The Indonesian province of East Kalimantan covers an area of 145,000 square kilometers, making it the largest province on the island of Borneo.
+It is home to more than four million people, who live in a variety of environments, from coastal areas to dense rainforests.

-The forests of East Kalimantan contain a wealth of rare flora and fauna.
-The black Orchid (Clogena pandurata), Nephents Amularia and Rattan vines growing in the forest up to 200 meters long.
-So do various species of valuable tropical hardwoods trees.
+The forests of East Kalimantan are home to an impressive variety of rare plants and animals.
+Some of the unique flora include the black Orchid (Clogena pandurata), Nephents Amularia, and long Rattan vines that can grow up to 200 meters in length.
+These forests also contain many valuable species of tropical hardwood trees.

 The animism cultural and artistic traditions of the islands indigenous Dayak population are still preserved in the hinterland region of East Kalimantan.
 Sailing with the tourist houseboat you can cruise up the streams of the Mahakam river to almost the Malaysian border of Borneo, to visit the Traditional Dayak settlements in the jungle, that seems to have been little touched by the advent of modernity.